umccr/samplesheet-check-frontend/README.md

 See CDK readme at deploy directory.
 [CDK readme](deploy/README.md)

-**React**
+**Run locally**

-1. Install React dependancy
+1. Install React dependency
-        `make install`
+        `yarn install`
-2. Fetch ENV variables from AWS Systems Manager Parameter Store.
-(This will store environment variable needed to the terminal)
+2. Set AWS Profile that has permission to get SSM Parameter variables `export AWS_PROFILE=dev`
-        `source get_env.sh`
+3. Run the script that sets variable from SSM Parameter `source get_env.sh`
-3. Start the project and will be running at *http://localhost:3000/*
+4. Start the project and will be running at *http://localhost:3000/*
-        `yarn run start`
+        `yarn start`